-Discover how cranial sacral therapy can enhance your practice.
-This wonderful class will show you how to balance each of the cranial bones and sacrum using 22 techniques.
+Discover how cranial work can enhance your practice.
+This wonderful online class includes over an hour of video footage and a 25 page manual.
+You will learn how to balance each of the cranial bones and sacrum using 22 varied techniques.
 Divided into 13 lessons, each lesson focuses on a different bone or aspect of cranial technique.
 The first three lessons cover the history, anatomy and technique fundamentals.
-The next 9 lessons cover a specific bone, its' motion, common dysfunction, and detailed, clearly demonstrated techniques.
+The next 9 lessons cover a specific bone, its’ motion, common dysfunction, and detailed, clearly demonstrated techniques.
 The last lesson discusses advanced topics in cranial therapy.
 Stunning visuals add to the presentation making learning cranial-sacral therapy easy.

 This lesson explores the anatomy of the cranial system.
 This includes the reciprocal tension membrane, the names and locations of each cranial bone, the structure of bone, the cranial sutures, the duramater, the dural tube, the ventricles and more.